Nitrolaunch/nitrolaunch/COMPILING.md

 ## 2. Install Tauri CLI

-Install npm if you haven't already, then `cd` into the `gui` directory and run `cargo install tauri-cli --version "^2.9.3" --locked"` in your terminal (you can also use `cargo binstall` if you have it).
+Install npm if you haven't already, then `cd` into the `gui` directory and run `cargo install tauri-cli --version "^2.9.3" --locked` in your terminal (you can also use `cargo binstall` if you have it).

 ## 3. Build / Debug